 The hospital closed down in the 1990s and the site has now been redeveloped for residential use.

 Fulwood Cottage Homes

 In 1902, the union purchased a rural 22-acre site on Bole Hill Lane at Fulwood on which to erect a children's cottage homes development.
-Construction of the homes began the following year although appears not have have finally been completed until 1912.
-The commemorative foundation stone for the scheme was laid on 9th October 1903 by the Chairman of the Guardians, William Aldam Milner.
+The commemorative foundation stone for the scheme was laid on 9th October 1903 by the Chairman of the Guardians, William Aldam Milner, and the homes formally opened on 20 September 1905.
 Construction of the project appears to have continued until 1912, with an assembly hall, laundry and two children's cottages being completed in that year.
 The total cost of the scheme was £18,086.
 The architects were the intriguingly named Messrs.
 Holmes and Watson of Sheffield.
 The building contractors were Messrs.
 Wilkinson and Sons of Heeley.